Geodatabase vs. Geospatial database: what’s the difference?

 - Raster Datasets

 Geodatabases can also store more complex data like raster imagery.
 Rasters store data composed of pixels.
-These pixels communicate value or measurement, and, if georeferenced, have geographic properties that specify where those pixels are located and should be displayed.
+These pixels communicate value or measurement and, if georeferenced, have geographic properties that specify where those pixels are located and should be displayed.

 Where is a Geodatabase Stored?